 Our 22 Kaiser Permanente farmers' markets in five states are providing some part of the diet for as many as a million people per year.
-There may be as many as thirty KP markets by year's end.
+There may be as many as thirty Kaiser Permanente markets by year's end.
 The markets primarily provide food for home.

 Many more millions of people come to our medical centers per year.
 Within our buildings, we provide food for hospitalized patients, in the cafeterias, for conferences and in vending machines.
 Our vending machines are currently providing foods that may not be part of a healthy diet.
 That is going to change soon.

 Kaiser Permanente just ratified a policy to provide at least 50% healthy choices in our vending machines.
 To qualify as "healthy," the products will have to meet guidelines more stringent than those elsewhere in the industry.
 Kaiser Permanente's guidelines will include limits on calories, sugars, fats, the types of fat, etc. Now the work begins.